 Two important exceptions:

 Claims against a government entity.
 If the at-fault driver was a Sacramento city employee, a Sacramento Regional Transit operator, or any state or county worker acting within the scope of their employment, different rules apply.
-Under California Government Code § 911.2, you must file an administrative claim with the government agency within six months of the accident — not two years — before you can sue.
-Miss that six-month window and you are barred from filing suit.
+Under California Government Code § 911.2, you must file an administrative claim with the government agency within six months of the accident, not two years, before you can sue.
+Miss that six-month window and you are generally barred from filing suit, though a late-claim application under Government Code § 911.4 offers narrow relief in limited circumstances.

 Injured minors.
-When the victim is under 18, the two-year statute is generally tolled until their 18th birthday, giving them until age 20 to file.
-However, the six-month government claim requirement still applies when a government entity is involved, even for minors.
+When the victim is under 18, the two-year statute is tolled under Code of Civil Procedure § 352(a) until their 18th birthday, giving them until age 20 to file.
+The six-month government claim requirement still applies when a government entity is involved, even for minors.

 Your first consultation is free.
 We listen to what happened, answer your questions, and give you an honest assessment of your situation.